 The water gushes at 120 degrees F at the source.

-The historic spa provides it without adding tap water or chlorine to outdoor pools and a variety of private baths.
+The historic spa provides it without adding tap water or chlorine at outdoor pools and a variety of private baths.

 Carson Hot Springs Resort is located near I-580, at the edge of downtown.